 – Any particular areas of interest (i.e. seasonal blooms, drought tolerant gardens, deer-resistant plants, container gardening, etc.)

-– Level of gardening experience in the group (i.e. beginner, experienced, expert)
+– Level of plant/gardening knowledge in the group (i.e. beginner, experienced, expert)

 – Where tour participants are from, so that guides can use appropriate plant names

 – Whether any participants have limited mobility (i.e. scooter, wheelchair, walker, cane, needing extra time or breaks)

 Please note that garden pathways are made of loose gravel and have varying inclines and widths.
 Guests using scooters, wheelchairs, or walkers may require extra time or assistance in certain areas and may be shown alternate pathways to avoid steps.
 There are plenty of convenient benches throughout the gardens to take a break or rest if needed.